sparkflows/sparkflows-docs/docs/tutorials/reading-writing/processing-multiple-files.rst

-processing-multiple-files
+Processing-multiple-files
 =========================

-This workflow reads in multiple files available in specific directory, It then filter and calculate number of bedrooms with specific prices and then print the results.
+This workflow reads in multiple files available in specific directory.
+It then filters and calculates number of bedrooms with specific prices and then prints the results.

 Workflow
 -------